 Ease of Use

 4moms Origami and Quinny Buzz Xtra came in lower with a 3.
-The high for the group is an 8 shared by the UPPAbaby Vista and UPPAbaby Cruz.
+An 8 is the high score of the group, and is shared by the UPPAbaby Vista and UPPAbaby Cruz.
 The average is closer to 6.

 Additional accessories are available for purchase and include a parent console.

-BOB Revolution Flex.
+BOB Revolution Flex with a 9.
 The low for the group is 4moms with a 2.

 Even though this stroller is large and heavy it is surprisingly nimble in its movements.
 It performed far better than expected in the turns and tight places, though we did bang the handle a few times because it sticks out pretty far.
 It is almost as good at the BOB Revolution for maneuvering, but not quite as good.
 Because of its size and weight it is not quick and you need to anticipate it's turns, while the BOB Revolution is a little easier to move on the fly.

 This stroller pushed easily and only one hand is necessary in most situations; this keeps your other hand free.
 This stroller did not turn as sharply as some of the smaller options, but it did transition to carpet and roll over cords like they weren't there.
 Pushing off pavement this stroller is right up there with the top performers, though again not as good as the Revolution.
 In fairness, it is hard to compete with the adjustable suspension and larger tires on the BOB.
 This stroller has an unusually long handle, but this helps it manage stairs and curbs fairly well.
 The Orbit is a heavy beast of a stroller so lifting it up stairs is still going to be chore or impossible for some.